kaenova/DAP_Tubes/README.md

 ## [English]

 This program is written in Go Language.
 This program is formed by giving problems where several needs must be met.
-We were given the theme of Activity Scheduling.
+I was given the theme of Activity Scheduling.
 Several specifications must be met, such as:

 ```